Who can be tested?

-The website Global DRO (Global Drug Reference Online) (link) enables athletes to check the prohibited status of their medicines against the WADA prohibited list.
-This includes products sold in the UK, Canada, Japan, United States, Switzerland and Australia.
+The website Global DRO (Global Drug Reference Online) enables athletes to check the prohibited status of their medicines against the WADA prohibited list.
+This includes products sold in the UK, Canada, Japan, United States, Switzerland, New Zealand and Australia.
 It also provides every search with a unique reference number for your records.
 Always keep evidence of your searches.

 What supplements are safe to use?